Guru4741/ParkingLot/README.md

 Copy the parkingLot folder.
 Setup Node Environment on your system.
 Cd.. inside the parkingLot directory / folder and run `npm i` to install all the dependencies.
+It uses only one for the Testing purposes.
 Run `npm link` to use the source file as executable

 # How to write commands